 “We will certainly test you with something of fear and hunger, and loss of wealth and lives and fruits (earnings); but give glad tidings to the persevering and patient” (2:155).

-We can experience great sadness and pain but we can also experience great joy and relief.
-Allah (SwT) tells us once again in Surat Al – Najm – that
+We can experience great sadness and pain, but we can also experience great joy and relief.
+Allah (SWT) tells us once again in Surat Al – Najm – that:

-We just tend to forget that they are gifts and end up attached to the gift and not as attached and thankful to the One Who blessed us with the gift, even when He, in His Infinite Mercy, chooses to take the gift away.
+We just tend to forget what these gifts are.
+We end up attached to the gift and not to the one who blessed us with the gift, even when He, in His infinite mercy, chooses to take the gift away.